CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 For all operational components of the data center, an uninterruptible power supply (UPS) MUST be installed.
 Since the power requirement of air conditioning systems is often too high for a UPS, however, at least the control of the equipment MUST be connected to the uninterruptible power supply.
 In the case of a server room, IT systems SHOULD check to see if the operation of a UPS is necessary, depending on the availability requirements of the IT systems.

-The UPS MUST be adequately dimensioned so that all components are powered on in the event of a power failure, so that no data loss occurs.In the case of relevant changes, it MUST be checked whether the existing UPS systems are still sufficiently dimensioned.
+The UPS MUST be adequately dimensioned so that all components are powered on in the event of a power failure, so that no data loss occurs.
+In the case of relevant changes, it MUST be checked whether the existing UPS systems are still sufficiently dimensioned.
 The battery of the UPS MUST be maintained in the required temperature range and preferably placed in a separate area.

 The UPS MUST be regularly maintained and tested for functionality.
 For this, the maintenance intervals provided by the manufacturer MUST be adhered to * (* see * INF.2.A10 Infrastructure Inspection and Maintenance) *.
 In order to ensure that the UPS provides the necessary support time, the actual support time MUST be determined on a regular basis and, in addition, if there is a change in the consumer.